emccorson/onsenguide/GUIDE.md

 ```

 Ah, hold on, `createItemContent` only receives an index number.
 We better save
-those Pokecritters in an array so we know what to load.
+the Pokemon names in an array so we know what to load.
 When we get a new
 Pokemon, we need to save it in _both_ local storage and an array of items.
 Then
 when the app loads, instead of reading local storage and appending everything to
 the DOM, we need to put Pokemon in local storage in the items array and then